goldmermaid/MLU-MLOps-Lab/README.md

 <a name="The-Pipeline-Architecture"/>

+### Lab 0 - Create an End-to-end pipeline with CloudFormation

+As we wish to build a repeatable, testable and auditable end-to-end pipelien, we will use CloudFormation, *an infrastructure automation platform for AWS*, to create all the components required for the exercises.

-### Step 0.
+#### Step 0.
 Upload files to S3

-As we wish to build a repeatable, testable and auditable end-to-end pipelien, we will use CloudFormation, *an infrastructure automation platform for AWS*, to create all the components required for the exercises.
 CloudFormantion requires some templates (e.g. `.yaml` files) to launch a repeatable ML pipeline.
 Hence, we will need to upload the templates to a S3 bucket as showing below:

 First, login to the AWS account and navigate to [S3 Buckets main page](https://s3.console.aws.amazon.com/s3/home?region=us-west-2#), and create an S3 bucket (Create Bucket) as below: